 Getting started first test with Mocha

-In this part of our comprehensive tutorial, we will demonstrate how to launch the Mocha and Chai test framework, including writing the first test script and executing it with generating the rich test result report.
+In this extensive tutorial, we are going to present the process of launching the Chai and Mocha javascript testing framework – from writing the initial test script and executing it to generating a detailed test result report.

 We will assume that you already have Node.js and npm installed.
 If you do not please download and install them before continuing.
 You can find them on the official Node.js website.